ZacSweers/barber/README.md

 `Missing required attribute 'requiredString' while styling 'io.sweers.barber.sample.testing.RequiredTestView'`

+**NOTE:** Due to how `AttributeSet`'s interface works, `@Required` is not compatible with `@AndroidAttr` annotations.

 A word about default values
 ---------------------------
 Due to limitations of how annotations work, you cannot specify a default value in the annotation.
-However, Barber *will not* override any existing values on a field if there is no value at that index.
+For `@StyledAttr` fields however, Barber *will not* override any existing values on a field if there is no value at that index.
 So if you want a default value, initialize the field to it.
-Unfortunately, annotated setters are out of luck here.
+This is because we can check if the `TypedArray` contains a value without retrieving it.
+Unfortunately, annotated setters and fields annotated with `@AndroidAttr` are out of luck here.

 Installation
 ------------